© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhyd Uchaf Hillfort is a scheduled monument protected by Cadw under reference BR241.
 View the official record →

-Rhyd Uchaf Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, dating to the Iron Age period.
+Rhyd Uchaf Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, and is recorded on the Cadw Scheduled Ancient Monument register as SAM BR241.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR241.

 Rhyd Uchaf Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhyd Uchaf Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR241.